Plug-In RIS: A Novel Approach to Fully Passive Reconfigurable Intelligent Surfaces: System, Channel, and Signal Model

 \section{System, Channel, and Signal Model}

 This section describes the system model for the mmWave massive MIMO communication system aided by the proposed plug-in RIS.
 Afterward, we present the utilized channel model and the foundational assumptions supporting our suggested design.
-Lastly, we elaborate on the signal model and introduce a suitable maximum likelihood (ML) detector.
+Next, we elaborate on the signal model and introduce a suitable maximum likelihood (ML) detector. {Lastly, the proposed plug-in RIS is extended to an MU scenario considering inter-user interference and a baseband (BB) precoding stage to combat this interference.}